 Luckily New Mexico’s Vocational Rehabilitation paid for me to see a therapist, due to my brain injury.
 The therapist said I could rebuild pathways in my brain.

-Focusing on my website gave me my first bit of improvement: back then if I put a product link on a page it showed up on the live page differently than on my editing page.
+Focusing on my website gave me my first bit of improvement.
+Back then if I put a product link on a page it showed up on the live page differently than on my editing page.
 I had to keep switching between the two views.
 And, in either view, I could not remember the other.
 All I “knew” was what I could see.
-It took me hours to nudge an html link around till the live page looked the way I wanted.
+It took me hours to nudge an product link around till the live page looked the way I wanted.

 At night, I had no memory of the image I was trying to get into a particular position.

 Then one day I worked on positioning a Sharper Image logo from 7 a.m. to 11 p.m. and that night before I fell asleep, I could see logo in my mind’s eye.